-C-Print is also speech to text technology, but a trained operator will produce a text display of the spoken word in grammatically correct language, omitting filler phrases, false starts, etc. C-Print summarizes the conversation or lecture, writing out a condensed version of what was said, highlighting the most important points.
+C-Print is also speech-to-text technology, but a trained operator will produce a text display of the spoken word in a grammatically correct way, omitting filler phrases, false starts, etc. C-Print summarizes the conversation or lecture, writing out a condensed version of what was said, highlighting the most important points.

 How are alternative communication services like CART or C-Print beneficial to schools?